top of page

 1. What are spend-based emissions factors?

 A spend-based emissions factor is a number that gives you the amount of greenhouse gas emissions per £ spent.
 Each industry sector has an emissions factor, so if you spend £100 on advertising and £50 on paper, you multiply your spend by the emissions factors for those two sectors to get your total emissions for each.
-They include direct emissions (Scope 1), indirect emissions from electricity generation (Scope 2) and emissions from the full supply chain (Scope 3).
+They should include direct emissions (Scope 1), indirect emissions from electricity generation (Scope 2) and emissions from the full supply chain (Scope 3).

 2. Which years do you have data for and which of those have underlying data?